Menu close X

 A truncated display of data points/sets.
 It is a gateway, a point of entry, taking the user to a full screen so that they may perform complex tasks.

-Setting parameters around usage
+Setting parameters around card usage

 Helping the team to curb their propensity of card overuse, I established parameters that enable purposeful and judicious application, thereby freeing up valuable screen space and solving a constant product team conundrum.

-Card categories
+Card Strategy

-Additionally, I proposed (4) card category types and defined the intended functionality, respective variants, suggested location(s) within the app, and any associated actions.
+Additionally, I proposed (4) card category types and defined the intended functionality, respective variants, suggested location(s) within the app, and any associated actions:

-Welcome 1x Users
+01. Welcome 1x User

 Instructs users how to use the app, conveying complex concepts and instructions in a simple, digestible format.

-Alerts
+02. Alerts

 Displays time-sensitive information.
 There’s a sense of urgency to the content, requiring the users’ immediate attention.